Are you a college baseball player thinking about transferring to a new program? If so, you’ve come to the right place.

 If you got cut, evaluate the roster for next year.
 Remember, if you’re cut, it counts as a red-shirt year, so you don’t lose a year of eligibility.
+Have you spoken with the coaches about future opportunities?
 Will your current team graduate a lot of seniors?
 Did players who played your position after you got cut under-perform?
 Have they put themselves in a position where your spot will be open?

 There can be a lot of complicated feelings when you get cut.
 Some guys take offense.
 Players who are competing to play in college have probably never been told they’re “not good enough.”
 Sometimes coaches make mistakes and cut the wrong guys.
 It happens.
 But it doesn’t happen that often.
 Make sure you take an objective look at your performance.
 Keep in mind, it’s a recruiting coordinator’s job to make sure that the best possible players come into his program, so that the coaching staff has the best options to build their roster from.
 Whatever you were told, without an athletic scholarship, there aren’t any guarantees for a roster spot.
 Period.